AlexIoannides/kubernetes-mlops/README.md

 ## Installing Ksonnet

-Seldon uses [Ksonnet](https://ksonnet.io) - a templating system for configuring Kubernetes to deploy ML applications.
-Although we haven't made use of it in the above examples, the standard way of defining, creating pods and services on Kubernetes is by posting YAML files to the Kubernetes API.
-These can grow quite large and be hard to manage, especially when it comes to composing deployments.
-This is where Ksonnet comes in - by allowing you to define Kubernetes application components using templated JSON configuration files, instead of YAML.
-The easiest way to install Ksonnet (on Mac OS X) is to use Homebrew again,
+Seldon uses [Ksonnet](https://ksonnet.io) - a templating system for configuring Kubernetes to deploy applications.
+Although we haven't made use of it in the above examples, the standard way of defining and creating pods and services on Kubernetes, is by posting YAML files to the Kubernetes API.
+These can grow quite large and be hard to manage, especially when it comes to composing complicated deployments.
+This is where Ksonnet comes in - by allowing you to define naturally composable Kubernetes application components using templated JSON-object configuration files, instead of having to write a 'wall of YAML' for every deployment.
+The easiest way to install Ksonnet (on Mac OS X) is to use Homebrew,

 ```bash
 brew install ksonnet/tap/ks